ejardas/final-project/README.md

 # Notes
 If you want to see the results and process, use the final-project-truedata.ipynb.
 DO NOT EDIT OR RUN THE NOTEBOOK or else you will get errors because the dataset does not exist.

-If you want to test the code and run the notebook yourself, please use final-porject-fakedata.ipynb.
+If you want to test the code and run the notebook yourself, please use final-project-fakedata.ipynb.

-##Emma Jardas | NIH Department of Bioethics
+## Emma Jardas | NIH Department of Bioethics

 ### **Background**